mollie/api-documentation/source/payments/point-of-sale.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Once you receive the device, you can simply turn it on.
 The terminal guides you through an onboarding process which involves configuring network preferences.
 Make sure to see that the terminal status is "Ready to use".
-Tap the "Start" button and you can start accepting payments.
+Then, tap the "Start" button and you can start accepting payments.

 .. image:: images/pos-ready-to-use-screen@2x.png
    :class: boxed-in-dark-mode

-The terminal menu is protected by the 4 digit passcode shared with you when you received your terminal.
+The terminal menu is protected by the 4-digit passcode shared with you when you received your terminal.

-If you want to access the terminal menu again, tap thrice on the Mollie screen and input your passcode.
+If you want to access the terminal menu again, tap three times on the Mollie screen and input your passcode.

 Accepting payments
 ------------------